Uniform random generation of large acyclic digraphs: Arbitrarily large DAGs

-The number of outpoints sampled at each step is small and most often just 1.
-In fact the fraction of DAGs with $k$ outpoints among $n$, $A_k=\lim_{n\to\infty} {a_{n,k}}/{a_n}$, converges as was proved in \cite{liskovets76} and to within $10^{-10}$ by $n=20$.
-For $n>20$, within the uniformity limits of 32 bit integer sampler, $k$ could be directly sampled from the limiting distribution in \tref{Aktable}.
+converges as was proved in \cite{liskovets76} and to within $10^{-10}$ by $n=20$.
+For $n>20$, within the uniformity limits of a 32 bit integer sampler, $k$ could be directly sampled from the limiting distribution in \tref{Aktable}.
 Given the initial $k$ the next value $s$ in the sequence of outpoints can be drawn from the limiting conditional probabilities

-which follow from \eref{ankrecur}.
+which follow from \eref{ankrecur} as detailed in \aref{limitcondprobsderivation}.
 The $k$-dependent weight further shifts the distribution towards low $s$ so it would be computationally meaningful to store the small number of relevant probabilities.
-The procedure is iterated until we are left with 20 nodes or fewer, when the tabulated distributions are no longer accurate enough.
-For $n\leq20$ one could tabulate the exact distributions or simply return to the enumeration method.
+The procedure is iterated until 20 nodes or fewer are left to be sampled, when the tabulated distributions are no longer accurate enough.
+For $n\leq20$ the exact distributions can be tabulated or one may simply return to the exact enumeration method.

-Generating the sequence of outpoints is now of order $n$ while reconstructing the DAG remains order $n^2$.
-Again these steps are sequential so that a uniform (at scales above $10^{-10}$) DAG can therefore be sampled in $O(n^2)$ allowing one to move to very large graphs.
+Generating the sequence of outpoints exploiting the limiting behaviour is of order $n$ while reconstructing the DAG remains order $n^2$.
+Again these steps are sequential so that a uniform (at scales above $10^{-10}$) DAG can be drawn in $O(n^2)$ allowing the sampling of very large graphs.
+Sampling a lower or upper triangular matrix of the same size has the same complexity, which is therefore the minimum possible for sampling DAGs.
+As it is built on the underlying space of DAGs, the procedure above has the advantage over sampling triangular matrices of removing (most of) the bias, while being faster than other potentially unbiased alternatives such as the Markov chain method of \cite{mdb01}.

+For the latter, convergence of the transition matrix to a given level of accuracy is reached in $O(n^2)$ steps so each sample can be drawn in $O(n^3\log(n))$, as follows from the discussion in \sref{markovchainmethod}.
+The probabilities with which different DAGs are sampled however vary wildly, with a more pronounced variability than observed when sampling triangular matrices.
+In the approximated method above instead, a zero weight is given to the rare event of drawing more than 7 outpoints at any step, resulting in a zero probability for all DAGs with any $k_i>7$.
+The rest however are sampled exactly uniformly and again much faster than with the Markov chain method.

 The accuracy of the convergence to the limiting distributions of $A_k$ nearly exactly doubles when doubling $n$.
-To obtain uniformity on the scale of a 64 bit integer sampler we can use (a more accurately calculated distribution of) $A_k$ for $n>40$ and return to the exact enumeration for $n\leq40$.
+Uniformity on the scale of a 64 bit integer sampler can be achieved by a more accurately calculated distribution of $A_k$ for $n>40$ while returning to the exact enumeration for $n\leq40$.